Srilochan7/AI-roadmap/README.md

-# This Cheatsheet is all you need
+# 🚀This cheatsheet is all you need
+This cheatsheet serves as a practical roadmap and resource guide for anyone looking to get into GenAI or Agentic AI.

 > *I'm actively exploring more resources and refining this roadmap to make it more detailed and genuinely helpful — so ⭐ it if you find it valuable!*